IanFletcher1Spatial/strigo-lab-exercises/1-read-data/exercise.md

 ![FeatureType.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7I&feoid=00N30000006n8wU&refid=0EM4Q0000028azZ)

 #### 6\.
 Add Another Reader
 We need to add one more reader to the canvas before we can get started.
 To add a second reader, click on the Reader button on the top menu bar.
 Enter Esri Shapefile as the Format, and then browse to the dataset using the ellipsis button.
-Find the water_service_area.shp file in the C:\FMEData2021\Resources\GettingStarted\Data folder.
+Find the water_service_area.shp file in the C:\FMEData2022\Resources\GettingStarted\Data folder.
 Clear the Coord.
-System parameter and then click OK.
+System parameter if it has a value and then click OK.
 (The Coord.
-System will still have a value from when we added the CSV file).\
+System might still have a value from when we added the CSV file).\
 Optionally, you can drag and drop the file from your file browser; just be sure to drag the water_service_area.shp file and not one of the required Shapefile sidecar files.\
 ![EsriReader.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7I&feoid=00N30000006n8wU&refid=0EM4Q0000028aze)